bibymaths/CasTuner/README.md

 # CasTuner

+Code associated with the manuscript

+### CasTuner: a degron and CRISPR/Cas-based toolkit for analog tuning of endogenous gene expression
+### Gemma Noviello, Rutger A. F. Gjaltema and Edda G. Schulz

-Modelling of repression and derepression dynamics of CasTuner systems
+This repository contains code and data for modelling of repression and derepression dynamics of CasTuner systems

 To execute this code, run the following R files with the order below.
 The raw data are also provided in locations specified in each R file.

 Step 1a.